-- .1 A pressure reducing station shall be required where the static pressure in the proposed distribution system will exceed 860kPa.
-In general, the pressure reducing station shall be located at the elevation where the static pressure initially exceeds 860kPa. - .2 General requirements for pressure reducing stations shall be as follows: - (a) A valved bypass shall be provided. - (b) A downstream surge relief valve shall be provided to release pressure in the event of a failure of the pressure reducing valve(s).
+.1 A pressure reducing station shall be required where the static pressure in the proposed distribution system will exceed 860 kPa (125 psi).
+In general, the pressure reducing station shall be located at the elevation where the static pressure initially exceeds 860 kPa (125 psi).
+(REVISED MAY 2020)

+- .2 General requirements for pressure reducing stations shall be as follows: - (a) A valved bypass shall be provided. - (b) A downstream surge of relief shall be provided to release pressure in the event of a failure of the pressure reducing valve(s).
 The surge relief valve may be incorporated into the pressure reducing station or may be located at some other suitable location within the distribution system.
 The surge relief valve shall drain to an adequate storm drainage facility, as approved by the City Engineer.
 Upstream surge relief valves shall be provided as required. - (c) Pressure reducing valves shall be sized to provide adequate pressure control through all ranges of design flows.
-If necessary, two or more pressure reducing valves of varying sizes shall be provided in the one station.
-Pressure reducing valves shall be equipped with valve stem position indicators. - (d) Each pressure reducing and surge relief valve shall be provided with isolating valves and shall be installed so that individual components may be easily removed for repair or replacement. - (e) The pressure reducing station equipment shall be enclosed in a watertight reinforced concrete vault designed to CS600 loading with a standard manhole cover or other opening large enough to remove the largest single piece of equipment in the station.
-Station floors shall be sloped at 2.0% towards a floor drain assembly in accordance with Section 5.16 - Floor Drain Assembly Chamber Design. - (f) Pressure gauges complete with snubbers and isolating valves shall be installed to register both upstream and downstream pressure.
-Gauges shall be mounted so they may be read from the manhole access lid without entering the chamber. - (g) Adequate strainers shall be supplied on the water used for controlling the regulating valves and on the main intake. - (h) Pressure reducing stations shall be located outside of the travelled portion of any street and must be vented to promote air circulation. - (i) Inside walls, floors and ceilings of stations to be painted with a white water soluble cement base paint manufactured for the purpose of sealing concrete. - (j) Exterior walls below grade shall be black damp-proofed (tar coated) to prevent leakage.
+If necessary, two or more pressure reducing valves of varying sizes shall be provided in one station.
+Pressure reducing valves shall be equipped with valve stem position indicators. - (d) Each pressure reducing and surge relief valve shall be provided with isolating valves and shall be installed so that individual components may be easily removed for repair or replacement. - (e) The pressure reducing station equipment shall be enclosed in an above ground kiosk.
+Underground vaults may be considered with the approval of the City Engineer.
+If approved, the pressure reducing station equipment shall be enclosed in a watertight reinforced concrete vault designed to CS600 loading with a standard manhole cover or other opening large enough to remove the largest single piece of equipment in the station.
+Station floors shall be sloped at 2.0% towards a floor drain assembly in accordance with Section 5.16 - Floor Drain Assembly Chamber Design.
+(REVISED MAY 2020) - (f) Pressure gauges complete with snubbers and isolating valves shall be installed to register both upstream and downstream pressure.
+Gauges shall be mounted so they may be read from the manhole access lid without entering the chamber. - (g) Adequate strainers shall be supplied on the water used for controlling the regulating valves and on the main intake. - (h) Pressure reducing stations shall be located outside of the travelled portion of any street and must be vented to promote air circulation. - (i) Inside walls, floors and ceilings of stations to be painted with a white water soluble cement base pain manufactured for the purpose of sealing concrete. - (j) Exterior wall below grade shall be black damp-proofed (tar coated) to prevent leakage.

-5.13 METER CHAMBERS
+5.13 METER CHAMBERS/VAULTS AND BOXES (REVISED MAY 2020)